RANJEET16520/Drowsy-Driver-Detection-System/README.md

 ### Publication

 + This is a Research Based Project and Data can not be shared as per NTHU certification.
-And Reseerch Publication has been submitted.
+And Research Publication has been submitted.

 Thank you for visiting.